Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 Lake Superior Lighthouses

-Lake Superior Lighthouses are built to be tough and stand tall to the fierce waves and winds of one of the largest freshwater lakes in the world.
+Lake Superior lighthouses are built to be tough — they stand against the fierce waves and winds of one of the largest freshwater lakes in the world.
 Of all the Great Lakes, Lake Superior has the most lighthouses on its shores, so it’s no surprise that Michigan’s northernmost coasts have plenty to see for lighthouse enthusiasts.
+The Lake Superior lighthouse experience often includes longer driving distances and a more rugged feel than the lower lakes — but the trade-off is some of the most dramatic, photographic, and historically rich Great Lakes scenery in the country.

 Point Iroquois Lighthouse

-Point Iroquois Lighthouse marks the division between Whitefish Bay and the western end of the St. Mary’s River, home to the Soo Locks.
-First built in 1855 and standing at 65 feet tall, the Point Iroquois Lighthouse is one of the tallest in the state and offers phenomenal views of Lake Superior, Canada, the St. Mary’s River, and more.
+Point Iroquois Lighthouse marks the division between Whitefish Bay and the western end of the St. Marys River, home to the Soo Locks.
+First built in 1855 and standing at 65 feet tall, the Point Iroquois Lighthouse is one of the tallest in Michigan and offers phenomenal views of Lake Superior, Canada, the St. Marys River, and the freighter traffic heading toward the Soo Locks.
+The lighthouse and keeper’s quarters now serve as a museum, open Memorial Day through mid-October.

 Whitefish Point Light Station

 Located in Chippewa County, the Whitefish Point Light is the oldest operating lighthouse on Lake Superior.
-This picturesque lighthouse is located on windswept cape jutting out into Lake Superior.
-Here, you’ll also find the Great Lakes Shipwreck Museum, a bird observatory and an underwater preserve.
+The picturesque lighthouse stands on a windswept cape jutting into Lake Superior, and the surrounding complex includes the Great Lakes Shipwreck Museum, a bird observatory, and an underwater preserve — making it one of the richest single lighthouse stops in Michigan.

 Crisp Point Lighthouse